 The daycare center must conduct an evaluation of your child to determine whether they can provide adequate care; they cannot simply refuse based on a disability.
 The only reasons a daycare center can refuse your child is if the accommodation requires a major change, such as having to hire additional staff, or if your child’s presence at the center poses a risk to other kids.

-A daycare center has the responsibility to let you know if they believe they cannot provide adequate care to your child.
+A daycare center is responsible for letting you know if they believe they cannot provide adequate care to your child.
 If your child is neglected while in their care, they can be held liable.

 Speaking with a daycare injury lawyer can provide advice on the options that might be available with your case.
-The amount of damages will vary, based on the specifics of the daycare neglect and subsequent injuries to your child.
+The number of damages will vary based on the specifics of the daycare neglect and subsequent injuries to your child.
 These could include: